dbanttari/stressor/README.md

 Implementation
 --------------
 To build a stressor test, you will need to create a minimum of four classes, and usually a stressor.properties file.
-- A TestDefinition to return a StoryFactory
+- A LoadTestDefnition to return a StoryFactory
 - A StoryFactory to configure Stories
 - A Story will return one or more Actions
 - An Action will do some small task (eg, load a page)